Yes, there's the Mustang Shelby GT500, plus…

 We previously reported the Mustang Shelby GT500 and the 2020 Explorer will debut in a couple of weeks at Detroit, but Ford North American product communications chief Mike Levin has confirmed on Twitter more new models we'll see in 2019.
 "So many new Ford vehicles coming in 2019, including Explorer, Escape, Mustang GT500, F-Series Super Duty and Transit," Levine wrote.

 At the moment, no details have been released about the 2020 Escape, F-Series Super Duty, or the Transit, but that will change soon.
-The Escape is actually due for a redesign, as the current generation went on sale back in 2013.
+The Ford Escape crossover is actually due for a redesign, as the current generation went on sale back in 2013.
 It's built on the same front-wheel-drive platform as the outgoing Focus, so it's fair to assume its successor will ride on the same platform as the new and overseas-only Focus.

 We also recently learned that the reborn Bronco will only be unveiled following an F-Series refresh, meaning the former may not appear until next year as a 2021 model.
 Levine also did not make any mention of the so-called 'baby Bronco,' another Focus-based crossover with similar styling to that of its big brother.